gsoft-inc/wl-squide/docs/guides/isolate-module-failures.md

 # Isolate module failures

-One of the key characteristics of micro-frontends implementations like [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) and subdomains is that a single remote module failure can't break the whole application.
+One of the key characteristics of micro-frontends implementations like [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) and subdomains is the ability to isolate failures within individual remote modules, preventing them from breaking the entire application.

+However, in a [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) implementation,

 With a [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) implementation, this is not the case as all the remote modules share the same browsing context (e.g. the same [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document), the same [Window object](https://developer.mozilla.org/en-US/docs/Web/API/Window), and the same [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)).
+A failure in one remote module can potentially breaks the entire application.

-Still, we can get very close to iframes failure isolation by leveraging React Router's [Outlet](https://reactrouter.com/en/main/components/outlet) component and routes' [errorElement](https://reactrouter.com/en/main/route/error-element) property:
+Nevertheless, we can get very close to iframes failure isolation by utilizing React Router's [Outlet](https://reactrouter.com/en/main/components/outlet) component and the [errorElement](https://reactrouter.com/en/main/route/error-element) property of a React Router's routes:

 ```tsx !#16,20 host/src/App.tsx
 import { useMemo } from "react";